bradhamson/English-Ivy-Ideal-Habitat-Suitability-Analysis/README.rst

 Results
 -------

 Results have not yet been field verified, but an initial observation has proven them to be mostly true.
-As demonstrated in the data, the most likely areas to foster English Ivy are near impervious roadways, near green spaces, in areas with slight exposure to light and soil moisture content.
+As demonstrated in the data, the most likely areas to foster English Ivy are near green spaces, in areas with slight exposure to light, and moderate soil moisture content.
+Additionally these sites meet the criteria for target areas to be within 50ft of edge areas.

 .. image:: img/SiteSelection.png